genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 the quality of raw reads.
 Keep in mind, that after completing the preprocessing procedure, it’s a good idea to run "FastQC Report" application once again on the preprocessed files to see if the quality has improved.

+..
+TODO: add images for each preprocess app

 Subsample Reads
 ^^^^^^^^^^^^^^^